1856 United States presidential election: North American Seceders Party nomination

-North American Seceders Party candidates gallery

 A group of North American delegates called the North American Seceders withdrew from the North American Party's convention and met separately.
 They objected to the attempt to work with the Republican Party.
 The Seceders held their own national convention on June 16 and 17, 1856.
 19 delegates unanimously nominated Robert F. Stockton for president and Kenneth Rayner for vice president.
 The Seceders' ticket later withdrew from the contest, with Stockton endorsing Millard Fillmore for the presidency.

 Whig Party nomination

 The Whig Party was reeling from electoral losses since 1852.
 Half of its leaders in the South bolted to the Southern Democratic Party.
 In the North the Whig Party was moribund with most of its anti-slavery members joining the Republican Party.
 This party remained somewhat alive in states like New York and Pennsylvania by joining the anti-slavery movement.

 The fifth (and last) Whig National Convention was held in the Hall of the Maryland Institute in Baltimore, Maryland, on September 17 and 18, 1856.
-There were one hundred and fifty delegates sent from twenty-six states.
-Though the leaders of this party wanted to keep the Whig Party alive, it became irretrievably doomed once these one hundred and fifty Whig delegates decided unanimously to endorse the American Party's national ticket of Fillmore and Donelson.
+There were 150 delegates sent from 26 states.
+Though the leaders of this party wanted to keep the Whig Party alive, it became irretrievably doomed once these 150 Whig delegates decided unanimously to endorse the American Party's national ticket of Fillmore and Donelson.

-Liberty Party nomination
+Radical Abolitionist Party nomination

 By 1856, very little of the Liberty Party remained.
 Most of its members joined the Free Soil Party in 1848 and nearly of all what remained of the party joined the Republicans in 1854.
-What remained of the party ran 1848 candidate Gerrit Smith under the name of the "National Liberty Party."
+What remained of the party ran 1848 candidate Gerrit Smith under the name of the "Radical Abolitionist Party."